Satya: Vedic literature

 Satya is a central theme in the Vedas.
-It is equated with and considered necessary to the concept Ṛta (ऋतं, ṛtaṃ)—that which is properly joined, order, rule, nature, balance, harmony. Ṛta results from satya in the Vedas, as it regulates and enables the operation of the universe and everything within it.
-Satya is considered essential, and without it, the universe and reality falls apart, cannot function.
+It is equated with and considered necessary to the concept of Ṛta (ऋतं, ṛtaṃ)—that which is properly joined, order, rule, nature, balance and harmony. Ṛta results from satya in the Vedas, as it regulates and enables the operation of the universe and everything within it.
+Satya is considered essential, and without it, the universe and reality falls apart and cannot function.

-In Rigveda, rita and satya are opposed to anrita and asatya (falsehood).
+In the Rigveda, rita and satya are opposed to anrita and asatya (falsehood).
 Truth and truthfulness is considered as a form of reverence for the divine, while falsehood a form of sin.
 Satya includes action and speech that is factual, real, true, and reverent to Ṛta in Books 1, 4, 6, 7, 9, and 10 of Rigveda.
-However, in the Vedas satya encompasses one's current and future contexts in addition to one's past contexts. states, that in Rigveda, "Satya is the modality of acting in the world of Sat, as the truth to be built, formed or established".
+In the Vedas, satya includes current, future, and past contexts. states, that in Rigveda, "Satya is the modality of acting in the world of Sat, as the truth to be built, formed or established".